Odds Against Tomorrow: Critical response

 The tension builds well to the climax—thanks partly to Director Robert Wise (I Want to Live!), partly to an able Negro scriptwriter named John O. Killens, but mostly to Actor Ryan, a menace who can look bullets and smile sulphuric acid.
 But the tension is released too soon—and much too trickily.
-The spectator is left with a feeling that is aptly expressed in the final frame of the film, when the camera focuses on a street sign that reads: STOP—DEAD END.

-Variety wrote: "On one level, Odds against Tomorrow is a taut crime melodrama.
+The spectator is left with a feeling that is aptly expressed in the final frame of the film, when the camera focuses on a street sign that reads: STOP—DEAD END.Variety wrote: "On one level, Odds against Tomorrow is a taut crime melodrama.
 On another, it is an allegory about racism, greed and man's propensity for self-destruction.
 Not altogether successful in the second category, it still succeeds on its first."

 Forty years after the film's release, critic Stephen Holden called it "sadly overlooked."

+Eddie Muller listed it as one of his Top 25 Noir Films.

 Awards

 The film was nominated for a Golden Globe award for Motion Picture Promoting International Understanding.